United States Army Armor School: Maneuver Leaders Maintenance Course

 The Maneuver Leaders Maintenance Course (MLMC) is a ten-day course designed to develop maneuver leaders expertise in battalion and small unit level maintenance operations.
-Students learn maintenance fundamentals, how to run a command maintenance program with an emphasis on Preventative Maintenance Checks and Services (PMCS) and 5988E flow.
-They also learn to execute command maintenance and a Commander's Inspection Program (CIP) for maintenance to the U.S. Army standard.
+Students are taught maintenance fundamentals and how to administer a command maintenance program with a focus on Preventative Maintenance Checks and Services (PMCS) and 5988E flow.
+In addition, they learn to execute command maintenance and a Commander's Inspection Program (CIP) for maintenance in accordance with U.S. Army specifications.
 Additional instruction focuses on maintenance information systems, that is, how battalion/squadron level systems interface with higher level maintenance organizations and Global Combat Support System-Army (GCSS-A) to order repair parts for the battalion/squadron.
 Using GCSS-A, students track and account for all battalion/squadron level materiel readiness financial resources.
 Students learn to assess materiel readiness issues using business intelligence and business warehouse tools.
 Students learn to apply AR 750-1 to determine the effectiveness of a Command Maintenance Discipline Program (CMDP).
 Students also learn to conduct maintenance in the tactical environment including, but not limited to recovery operations and the planning considerations for Unit-Maintenance Collection Point (UMCP) emplacement.